Complaints: The RCVS

-Receiving notice of a complaint from the RCVS can come as a great shock but in the vast majority of instances, as long as a complaint is dealt with promptly, all will be resolved.
+Receiving notice of a complaint from the RCVS can come as a great shock, but in the vast majority of instances, as long as a complaint is dealt with promptly, it will be resolved.
+Remember that very few complaints result in disciplinary action being taken again the vet or vet nurse.

 If you ever find yourself in this position it is really important that you access support during this stressful period – veterinary professionals often take even minor complaints to heart.
-Vetlife Helpline, run by trained volunteers with experience of the veterinary profession, is available to provide confidential support on 0303 040 2551 or by Vetlife Helpline anonymous e-mail (your address will be removed).
+Vetlife Helpline, run by trained volunteers with experience of the veterinary profession, is available to provide confidential support on 0303 040 2551 or by Vetlife Helpline anonymous email (your email address will be removed).
+If you are a member of the Veterinary Defence Society (VDS), they will also be able to provide reassurance and assist you with your response.

 The first thing that springs to many minds in relation to regulation is ‘striking off’.
 However:

-One of the roles of the Royal College of Veterinary Surgeons is to maintain standards of professional conduct within the veterinary profession.
+One of the roles of the RCVS is to maintain standards of professional conduct within the veterinary profession.
 In order to do this, veterinary surgeons and registered veterinary nurses have their own Codes of Professional Conduct to follow:

 RCVS also publish supporting guidance on a range of issues from fees to euthanasia.